EuPathDB/EuPathDBIrods/Resources/Documentation/vagrant-irods.md

 </code>

-  * Outside of vagrant, create a project_home directory inside this vagrant's scratch directory and checkout this 3 projects into that project_home folder.
+  * Outside of vagrant, create a project_home directory inside this vagrant's scratch directory and checkout WDK and FgpUtils alongside EuPathDBIrods into that project_home folder.
   * For convenience one can create a new Eclipse workspace pointing to this project_home so that the IDE may be used to modify code.
-  * Inside vagrant, as joeuser symlink to these 3 projects from inside the project_home of the IrodsBuilder workspace.
+  * Inside vagrant, as joeuser symlink to these 3 projects from inside the project_home of the Jenkins IRODS workspace.
 <code>
 	cd $PROJECT_HOME
 	ln -s /vagrant/scratch/project_home/WDK WDK